josemotta/IoT.Hass.Farm/_tank2/README.md

 The new tank sensor version 2:

 - Does not depend on the Wifi, connecting to the LAN directly by a TP cable with RJ-45 connector;
-- Has enough CPU power to analyze and apply smart algorithms for the time series data.
+- Has enough CPU power to analyze and apply smart algorithms for time series db.

 The main specifications and features for the `_tank2` node are listed below.